cpunt/cpunt.github.io/_posts/2020-09-01-stacks-and-queues.md

 myQueue.push(4)
 myQueue.pop()
 ```
-In our example our queue would look like this '3 -> 5 -> 12 -> 4 -> None'.
-Each time we call the pop method it removes the item at the top of the queue.
-So the next item to be removed would be 5 and so on until None is reached.
+The Queue example above would look like this '3 -> 5 -> 12 -> 4 -> None'.

-## Notes
+## Summary
-Refer to as linear
+Stacks and Queues are a core data structure in computer programming which will frequently be seen, so it's best to be familiar with what they are and how they work.
+If you want to test your knowledge, [hackerrank](https://www.hackerrank.com/domains/data-structures?filters%5Bsubdomains%5D%5B%5D=queues&filters%5Bsubdomains%5D%5B%5D=stacks) and [leetcode](https://leetcode.com/problemset/all/) have some good questions on Stacks and Queues.